-To help you and your community create a new TimeBank we have made a list of the typical steps that new TimeBanks find helpful.
-These steps will give you a good overview.
-For a start-up toolkit with detailed information relating to each of the specific steps, go to the TIMEBANK KNOWLEDGE COMMONS.
-This TB Knowledge Commons has been put together by a group of truly dedicated TimeBankers who spent months collecting the vast amount of how-to information created and used by TimeBanking pioneers and leaders.
+For a broad overview of the start-up journey, check out the video from Ioby below, and the 7 steps listed below that.
+You can also turn to the start-up toolkit at the Timebank Knowledge Commons.
+It was put together by a group of dedicated Timebankers who spent months collecting the vast amount of how-to information created and used by Timebanking pioneers and leaders.
 They have organized that information and posted it in a forum that allows people to comment on what they find particularly helpful.
 We believe that you will gain even more from that powerful resources after you have taken part in hosting and presenting The Gathering.

 Seven Key Steps